jpmmota/aws-pandas-lambda-layer/README.md

 - AWS CLI

 # Usage
-To create the lambda layer automatically, all you need to do is execute create-pandas-lambda.layer.sh file:
+To create the lambda layer automatically, all you need to do is execute create-pandas-lambda-layer.sh file:
 ```bash
 ./create-pandas-lambda-layer.sh
 ```